 26. Event marketing

-Event marketing is the preparation, coordination, and execution of an event in order to promote a brand, product, or service.
+Event marketing is the event preparation, coordination, and execution to promote a brand, product, or service.
 Events may take place in person or online.
 And organizations may either organize an event, participate as an exhibitor, or engage as a sponsor.

 27. Customer marketing

 In comparison to acquisition marketing, where the emphasis is on attracting new customers, customer marketing focuses on maintaining your current customers, satisfying them with your product or service and customer support, and consequently making them ambassadors of your brand who can spread the message about your product.

 28. Relationship marketing

 Relationship marketing is a form of consumer marketing that focuses on building deeper, more significant relationships with consumers to establish long-lasting brand loyalty.
 This marketing is not based on short-term profits or sales transactions.
 Rather, it focuses on building a brand of preachers who will become advocates for the long-term.

 Interactive marketing is a creative form of marketing where your audience can engage with attractive graphics or videos within your content.
 As a result, this latest method of marketing unlocks your imagination and in turn helps you to tell more compelling stories, crowning them as one of the best ways to catch the attention of your audience.